hampstero/collatz.py/README.md

 # collatz.py
 An interactive Collatz conjecture tool.

-The program can plot the Collatz conjecture iterations lengths of numbers in range (0,1000), and calculate the iteration length of any natural number.
+The program can plot the Collatz conjecture iteration lengths of numbers in a desired range, and calculate the iteration length of any natural number.
 Insert the files collatz.py and collatz_plot.py in the same folder and run collaz.py.